 Together with industry

-We fund half of our expenditures from collaborative projects with industry, where we practice different models of collaboration, ranging from bilateral to national to international schemes.
-The typical goal of such collaboration is to generate innovation in the form of intellectual property in the business area of the industry partner, which adds to competitiveness or allows market expansion.
-A contract of collaboration defines the rights of use for each partner; we typically like to keep the rights for further research outside the business area of the project partner.
-If a development or part of it becomes useful in another field of application, this can synergistically help market introduction, e.g. REACH registration.
+We have experience running collaborative projects with industry, where we can adopt different models for collaboration, ranging from bilateral to national to international schemes.
+The typical goal of such collaboration is to generate innovation in the form of intellectual property in the business area of the industry partner, which adds to global competitiveness or allows market expansion.
+Often industry partners obtain exclusivities for their business area of the project partner.
+If a development or part of it becomes useful in another field of application, this can synergistically help market introduction, e.g. cost splitting for REACH registration.

 Movie of our lab Advanced Fibers